Russell-Symbiosis-Lab/Russell-Symbiosis-Lab.github.io/opportunities.md

 ## Undergraduate Students

-If you are an undergraduate student who are interested in gaining some research experience in microbial symbiont systems, contact us at <u>shlrusse@ucsc.edu</u> .
-Please send a copy of your resume/CV and read through some of our recent publications.
+If you are an undergraduate student who is interested in gaining some research experience in microbial symbiont systems, please send a copy of your resume/CV to <u>shlrusse@ucsc.edu</u> and read through some of our recent publications.

 ## Staff

-We have one staff opening for [junior specialist](https://recruit.ucsc.edu/JPF01674).
+We have one staff opening for [junior specialist](https://recruit.ucsc.edu/JPF01674)!